DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browsers/browser-support.md

 You can search npm for plugins developed by the community.
 Their names begin with the `testcafe-browser-provider-` prefix: [https://www.npmjs.com/search?q=testcafe-browser-provider](https://www.npmjs.com/search?q=testcafe-browser-provider).

 You can also create your own plugin.
 See [Browser Provider Plugin](../../../extending-testcafe/browser-provider-plugin/README.md) for instructions.

+## Microsoft Edge Legacy Support

+Tests run in Microsoft Edge Legacy if it is the only Edge version installed on the machine.

+In a case where both Chromium-based and Legacy versions are available, you can change the default Edge application in **System Settings** to enable testing in the Legacy version.

+To achieve this, open **Default apps** in **Windows Settings** and scroll down to select the option **Default Apps by Protocol**.
+Locate `MICROSOFT-EDGE:` protocol and select Legacy Edge.

 ## Nonconventional Browsers